-Impressive funeral services for Joseph Otten were held at St. Paul's Cathedral, Thursday morning, November 25, at 9:30 o'clock.
+Impressive funeral services for Joseph Otten were held at St. Paul's Cathedral, Thursday morn-ing, November 25, at 9:30 o'clock.
 Solemn requiem high mass was celebrated by the Very Rev. Msgr.
-William J. McMullen, V. G., rector, with the Rev. C. A. Sanderbeck and the Rev. Vincent Burke, deacon and sub-deacon of the Mass, and the Rev. Arthur A. Burns, master of ceremonies.
+William J. McMullen, V. G., rector, with the Rev. C. A. Sanderbeck and the Rev. Vincent Burke, descent and the Rev. Solemn and the Rev. deacon and sub-deacon of the Mass, and the Rev. Arthur A. Burns, master of ceremonies.
 Father McMullen sang the Libera and as the body was borne from the church, the children of St. Paul's schools sang the hymn, "In Paradisum."
-The splendid unison and harmony of their voices gave testimony to Mr. Otten's skillful training and this tribute to their beloved director was a reminder of the "Angels' Mass," sung by them annually on Thanksgiving.
+The splen-did unison and harmony of their voices gave testimony to Mr. Otten's skillful training and this tribute to their beloved director was a reminder of the "Angels' Mass," sung by them annually on Thanksgiving.
 The custom of singing this mass was inaugurated by Mr. Otten and was participated in by hundreds of children from parochial schools throughout the city in addition to those attending St. Paul's Cathedral.